vbenjamin88/array-svelte-assessment/README.md

 - State management is up to you and may include component state, Svelte stores, or derived state
 - API requests should use only the provided endpoints
 - Prioritize clarity, correctness, and maintainability over abstraction or premature optimization

 ---

-**Time Expectation**
-You may take up to two days to complete this exercise.
-You are not expected to use the full time, and partial solutions are acceptable.

----